Welcome to the Disneyland Resort Hotels! Let’s eat some vegan food!

 They bring out bread before the meal, and our server checked and said that all of the normal breads have dairy and/or honey, but they have this gluten-free/vegan “allergy” bread that is very tasty!
 It’s reminiscent of pizza, with lots of garlic!

-The wine list was about 20 pages long, so I didn’t take photos of the whole thing, but the wines by the glass were only the first 3 pages, and then the rest were half-bottles and bottles.
+The wine list is about 20 pages long, so I didn’t take photos of the whole thing, but the wines by the glass were only the first 3 pages, and then the rest were half-bottles and bottles.
 One of the bottles was $18,000!
 But there are quite a few wines you can get for $6-10 per glass as well.
 The wine list is in a leather binder, so be prepared for that.
 It’s always hard for me if I touch something and realize it’s leather without being mentally prepared first.

 I put a bunch of them into Barnivore to check if they use isinglass/gelatin, and many of them are too obscure to be in there yet.
-I did find the Stolpman Vineyards Syrah listed as vegan on Barnivore though, so I had a glass of that and it was delicious!
+I did find the Stolpman Vineyards Syrah listed as vegan on Barnivore though, so I had a glass of that and it was delicious.

-Our server described the desserts to us — 3 types of sorbet!
-Lemon cucumber, raspberry hibiscus, and peach vanilla.
+Our server described the desserts to us — 3 types of sorbet: lemon cucumber, raspberry hibiscus, and peach vanilla.
 And then he said that they also had a vegan chocolate coconut cake with a house-made vegan whipped cream, so of course we went for that!
 He overheard that it was my birthday, so they brought out a candle and gave us the dessert for free 🙂

 Craftsman Bar and Grill (Grand Californian Hotel)